kschnepel/kschnepel.github.io/_research/2020-Diversion-paper-8.md

 permalink: /research/2020-Diversion-paper-8
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2020-01-01
 venue: 'The Review of Economic Studies'  (forthcoming)
 #paperurl: `http://kschnepel.github.io/files/Diversion.pdf'
-#citation: 'Mueller-Smith, Michael, & Kevin T. Schnepel (2020). &quot;Diversion in the Criminal Justice System.&quot; <i>The Review of Economic Studies</i>. *forthcoming*.'
+#citation: 'Mueller-Smith, Michael, & Kevin T. Schnepel (2020). &quot;Diversion in the Criminal Justice System.&quot; <i>The Review of Economic Studies</i>.
+Forthcoming.'
 ---

 Citation: Mueller-Smith, Michael, & Kevin T. Schnepel (2020). &quot;Diversion in the Criminal Justice System.&quot; <i>The Review of Economic Studies</i>.
 Forthcoming.